STUDY JAPANESE ONLINE WITH NATIVES HERE

 Marui represents circles or circumferences where marui [丸い] refers to spheres and other three-dimensional balls.
 Already marui [円い] refers to two-dimensional circles and circumferences.

 The next example is not necessarily the same word.
-Stomach in Japanese is spoken onaka [お腹], but there is also the Japanese word naka [中] which means center, middle, internal and which also makes reference and relationship with the inside of us.
+Stomach in Japanese is called onaka [お腹], but there is also the Japanese word naka [中] which means center, middle, internal and also refers to and relates to the inside of us.
 This shows how Japanese relates words to make our lives easier.

-There are two ways to write the verb miru which is [見る] and [観る] where both in practice mean to see.
+There are two ways to write the verb miru, which are [見る] and [観る], where both practically mean to see.
 The difference is that [観る] specifies more that you are watching something like TV.
-There are other variations of miru like [診る] and [看る] each rarely used but used for certain situation.
+There are other variations of miru, such as [診る] and [看る], which are rarely used but used for specific situations.

 We have already written an article about miru which you can read by clicking here.
 I hope you enjoyed the little examples in this article.
 If you liked it share and leave your comments.